derekrsargent/react-native-jsi-example/README.md

 ## Other Notes

-- The setBridge method is called automatically.
+- The setBridge method is called automatically during app initialization.

 ## Run Project